I am guessing that pulled pork is one of those dishes, like spaghetti sauce, that varies from family to family. So many great versions out there!

 1 large white onion

 Mix the achiote paste with a fork in a small bowl with the lime juice and salt.
 Lay the banana leaves to line a large slow cooker.
-Run the achiote mixture all over the pork roast and then place in slow cooker with the lid on.
+Rough chop the onion and spread in the bottom of the slow cooker on top of the banana leaves.
+Rub the achiote mixture all over the pork roast and then place in slow cooker with the lid on.
 Cook for about 6 hours on high, until pork pulls apart easily with a fork.
 Take lid off and then cook another 2 to 3 hours, so liquid evaporates.
 Remove roast and place on a platter. let rest for 15 minutes.
 Drain juices into a small saucepan.
 Simmer until reduced.
 Separate pork into chunks with a fork.
+Stir onions into pork.
 Taste and add salt as desired.
 Drizzle with reduced sauce.
 Serve warm.

 So many pulled pork recipes to choose from!
 Pulled Pork by other food bloggers: